athanclark/goals/analysis.md

     behind, so I better play catch-up!

 -   I should take English 1 & 2 - GySgt Joiner gave us really good
-    advice at the end of MAEMC...I shouldn't pass that by.
+    advice at the end of MAEMC...
+I shouldn't pass that by.

 -   I should have a ledger of impressionable material - not specifically awards or letters of appreciation, but a record of my